'Chaos' as part of M1 closes for weekend

 Fulham FC fans had asked for the closure to be put back an hour because of their match against Derby County.

-But Segro, leading the project for Highways England, said it had advised of the closures since March.
+But Segro, which is putting a bridge in place for a new bypass, said it had advised of the closures since March.

 'A whole load of chaos'